NATSOP-GOA004 National Standard Operating Procedure: Trapping of feral goats

 Feral goats (Capra hircus) can have a significant impact on the environment and agricultural production and are a potential reservoir and vector of endemic and exotic diseases.
 Although considered pests, feral goats are also a resource, providing products such as pet meat for the domestic market.
 Control methods include trapping, mustering, exclusion fencing, ground shooting and shooting from helicopters.

-This standard operating procedure (SOP) is a guide only.
+This National Standard Operating Procedure (NATSOP) is a guide only.
 It does not replace or override the legislation that applies in the relevant state or territory jurisdiction.
-The SOP should only be used subject to the applicable legal requirements (including OH&S) operating in the relevant jurisdiction.
+The NATSOP should only be used subject to the applicable legal requirements (including OH&S) operating in the relevant jurisdiction.

 Application